 You can reheat them, but be aware they won't taste as good as when they're fresh.

 Personally, I like roasting my vegetables at a higher temperature because I find they caramelize more.
 I use 400°F for this roasted carrots recipe.

 Easy Maple Roasted Carrots

 - 6 large carrots

 - ½ tablespoon maple syrup

 - Pinch of cayenne pepper (optional)

 - Chopped parlsey, to garnish (optional)

-- Pre-heat the oven to 400°F or 205°C.
+- Pre-heat oven to 400°F or 205°C.

-If you’ve tried this recipe, please leave a comment or tip for others below.
-I'd love to know how you’ve made it your own!
+If you’ve tried these roasted carrots, please leave a comment or tip for others below.
+I'd love to know how you’ve made them your own!